locate and find Commands

 # Explanation:

-# This finds all .conf files in /etc
+# This finds all .conf files in the current directory

 # that were modified today (-mtime 0)